willnoonan/Django_UI_Prototype_v2/README.md

 # Django_UI_Prototype_v2

-If you're running this project for the first time, run the following commands:
+All development done in PyCharm.
+If running this project for the first time, run the following commands in a terminal in PyCharm:

 pip install django